How to optimise swimming recovery after a hard workoutOctober 22, 2015

 Most people who take part in intense exercise know that feeling after a hard training session.
 The aching, burning feeling that you get in your muscles the day after.
 This is caused by a build-up of lactic acid in the muscles which needs to be removed.

-Of course, hard swimming workouts will encourage you to sleep more deeply.
-There are lots of thoughts on just how long you should sleep per night.
-Research suggests you should try to get an about seven to eight hours per night to make sure your body has time to recover.
+Of course, a hard workouts will help you to sleep more deeply.
+Research suggests you should try to get an about seven to eight hours per night to make sure your body has time to recover for a new day.

-After a hard swimming workout your muscles micro-tear and small knots develop.
-A sports massage is a great way of speeding up your swimming recovery.
-Massage can help get rid of metabolic waste from our muscles and other tissues.
-This leaves us feeling refreshed from swim workouts.
+After a hard swimming workout, micro-tears and small knots develop in your muscles.
+A sports massage is a great way of speeding up the recovery of your muscles.
+Massage helps get rid of metabolic waste from your muscles and other tissues.
 Aim to get a massage at least once a month.

-Research has shown that ‘trigger point manipulation’ can also help with swimming recovery greatly.
+Research shows that ‘trigger point manipulation’ can also help with swimming recovery greatly.
 These trigger points often slow down muscle contractions, blood flow and speed.
 It is now used by many elite athletes and involves using a foam roller or massage stick.
 You roll this over your limbs and body after a session in the pool.
-Try to do this once or twice a week and see the results.
+Do this once or twice a week and you should see results.